jfx/tam4/README.md

 # TAM4

-TAM4 for Time Activity Management is a personal productivity app.
+TAM4 for Time Actions Management is a personal productivity app.

 tam4 features :